zeid-hub/python-p3-v2-property-decorator/README.md

             raise ValueError("Breed must be in list of approved breeds.")
 ```

-Notice this implementation is more Pythonic.
-The method names match the
+Notice that now the method names actually match the attributes `name` and
-attributes `name` and `breed`, and the decorators clearly indicate the purpose
-of each method.
+`breed`, and the decorators clearly indicate the purpose of each method.
+This is
+considered to be more Pythonic - more intuitive to Python developers in general.

+If we need methods for deleting the properties, we would decorate the methods
+with `@name.deleter` and `@breed.deleter`.

 Run the tests to confirm the updated class implementation works.